-If you’re a destination wedding photographer (or chimney sweep), you can use your past client work to create posts that might be something your potential clients are searching for.
+If you’re a destination wedding photographer (or chimney sweep/pest controller/FBI agent), you can use your past client work to create blog posts that might be something your potential clients are searching for.

 Use your past clients to attract your new ones.

-But you’ll only know their search habits if you put in the work and spend the time, searching, as your ideal client.
 Have I mentioned how important I think it is to have an ideal client?
-I suggest you look at my post – How To Write Great Content For Your Business it’s brilliant.
+I suggest you look at my post – How to write great content for your business it’s brilliant.

 Every business markets to a demographic.
-Once you establish your niche and start making money, you can then branch out.
-If you already have an established client base and ‘you’re kind of a big deal’ in your industry – good for you, some of us aren’t there yet.
+Once you establish your niche and start making money, branch out, if you want.
+And if you already have an established client base and ‘you’re kind of a big deal’ in your industry – good for you, some of us aren’t there yet.

 The skill of making all your blog posts about your potential clients will come, the more you do it.
 Like everything, you get less shit with practice.

 If you want to write a post about receiving an award or going to an amazing place, it will exclude your potential client.
 It will just be all about you.
 You need to make them feel you care about them.
 You can blog about those things if you include them.
 And if you can’t create those kinds of posts in a way that will attract people to buy from you – don’t post about them.
-If you want to tell everyone that you’re an award-winning whatever, pop it in your bio.
-No one want’s to read 1000 words on it, not even your mum.
+If you want to tell everyone that you’re an award-winning whatever pop it in your bio.
+No one want’s to read a thousand words or more about it, not even your mum.

 If you want to know more about what I do, hit the button below!